Skip to main content

 Observation

-I noticed we now have both the exact offset to EIP (from the cyclic pattern) and the fixed address of win() (from objdump on a non-PIE binary), which suggested building a pwntools script that pads to the offset and overwrites EIP with p32(win_addr) to redirect execution on the remote service.
+Both pieces are now in hand: the exact offset to EIP from the cyclic pattern, and the fixed address of win() from objdump on a non-PIE binary.
+A pwntools script pads to the offset and overwrites EIP with that address to redirect execution remotely.

 Pad 44 bytes, then append the little-endian packed address of win().
 Send via pwntools to the remote service.